What is LPO?

 Why LPO?

-In the recent few years, the global spending on legal services LPO has been estimated to be over $680-690 billion (of which about 60% is accounted for in the United States and Europe).
 With such demand for legal services, corporations and law firms need to handle the large volumes while keeping costs in check and maintaining profitability.
-This is where LPO comes into the picture wherein core legal functions are delegated to external counsel to complete the assigned task on the basis of set parameters and fixed timelines.
+This is where LPO comes into the picture, wherein core legal functions are delegated to external counsel to complete the assigned task on the basis of set parameters and fixed timelines.

 India, with its large pool of English-proficient lawyers trained in common law, is anticipated to reach USD 11.01 by 2025 of the global Legal Process Outsourcing (LPO) requirement and is estimated to be at $35.9 billion by 2025.

-Pros and Cons of Legal Process Outsourcing
+Pros and Cons of LPO

 • The LPO industry is a sunrise industry, which should see a boom in the next 3-5 years.
 There is a tremendous variety of work at all levels of expertise and high-end opportunities even for graduates of top law schools.